We made changes to reduce the allowable back-billing period for retail energy customers from nine months to four months.

 New back-billing rule for retailers

-Retailers will only be able to recover any amount undercharged in the four months before they notify the customer, unless the undercharging was a result of the customer’s fault or unlawful act or omission.
+Retailers can only recover any amount undercharged in the four months before they notify the customer, unless the undercharging was a result of the customer’s fault or unlawful act or omission.

 New back-billing rule for distributors

-An electricity or gas distributor will not be able to recover charges from a retailer if the retailer is unable to recover those charges from a customer.
+An electricity or gas distributor is not able to recover charges from a retailer if the retailer is not able to recover those charges from a customer.